apache/trafficserver/doc/reference/configuration/records.config.en.rst

 A value of ``0`` means no signal will be sent.

+.. ts:cv:: CONFIG proxy.config.cop.linux_min_memfree_kb INT 10240

+   The minimum amount of free memory space allowed before Traffic Server stops the :program:`traffic_server` and :program:`traffic_manager` processes to prevent the system from hanging.

 .. ts:cv:: CONFIG proxy.config.cop.linux_min_swapfree_kb INT 10240

    The minimum amount of free swap space allowed before Traffic Server stops the :program:`traffic_server` and :program:`traffic_manager` processes to prevent the system from hanging.
 This configuration variable applies if swap is enabled in Linux 2.2 only.

 .. ts:cv:: CONFIG proxy.config.output.logfile  STRING traffic.out